Ladivcr/Sistemas-Distribuidos/README.md

 * View Data: Python - Flask, HTML and CSS

 ## Install and use
+# Before, some libraries that you need
+**Flask: web page**
+> pip3 install Flask
+**Matplotlib: To generate the image**
+> pip3 install  matplotlib
+**mysql: To store the data**
+* if you want to do some tests you need to install mysql in your computer and make Data Base
+* To interact with the database from python you need a database manager (there are others, but here is one)
+> pip3 install MySQLdb

 * Clone or download this [project](https://github.com/Ladivcr/Sistemas-Distribuidos.git)
 > The project use some librarys, so, you need to install this librarys for optimal use.
 > You will need to use some credencial from API Twitter, If you have it you can put it your credencial in the code.